ChrisDeFreitas/dlgFactory/readme.md

 Personal project.
 Contact me for details if you wish to use.

 ## Features
-- dialog boxes: drag to position, close button, dynamically managed
+- dialog boxes: drag to position, close button, dynamically managed, simple css

 - dlgFactory.msg(message, title)
 	-- message can be html or text